 “We’re all very happy very happen for you, Madeleine, aren’t we, Emmeline?”
-The Chevalier asked his wife.
+The Baron asked his wife.

 “I’m very proud of you, my dear.”
-Madame d’Aubrey said to her daughter.
+Baronne d’Aubrey said to her daughter.

 A large basket filled with an arrangement of fruit served as the centerpiece of table.
 Stuck among the fruit were little pieces of Turkish delight.
 The guests were encouraged to help themselves to the basket’s contents along with the apple Charlottes and little glasses of ginger liqueur which were brought out for the dessert course.

-The Chevalier raised a glass to propose a toast.
+The Baron raised a glass to propose a toast.